 Working out with weights when trying to lose body fat has numerous important benefits.
 First, an intense weight training session burns calories during the actual workout.
 Second, an extremely important benefit is that intense weight training elevates your metabolism for up to 39 hours after your actual workout.
-In other words, because of the intense weight workout, your metabolism has been stimulated where you are now burning more calories while you are doing nothing.
+In other words, you are now burning more calories while you are doing nothing.

-One study showed that 15 exercise sessions per month (50 minute sessions at 50 percent of oxygen uptake) could lead to an extra 2 plus pounds per month of fat loss, strictly from the elevated metabolism and extra calories burned - while doing nothing!
-That's an extra 26 pounds plus, of fat burned per year.
+One study showed that 15 exercise sessions per month (50 minute sessions at 50 percent of oxygen uptake) could lead to an extra 2 or more pounds per month of fat loss, strictly from the elevated metabolism and extra calories burned—while doing nothing!
+That's an extra 26 pounds of fat burned per year.

-Another extremely important aspect of fat loss that occurs from training with weights is adding leas muscle to your body.
-Lean muscle is "metabolically active", i.e., muscle burns calories even while doing nothing.
+Another extremely important aspect of fat loss that occurs from training with weights is adding lean muscle to your body.
+Lean muscle is "metabolically active," meaning that muscle burns calories even while doing nothing.
 So, the more lean muscle you have, the higher your resting metabolism and the more calories you burn each day while doing nothing.

 Studies have estimated that for each pound of muscle that you add to your body, you burn another 35 to 50 calories per day while doing nothing.
-So, an extra 10 pounds of muscle will burn approximately 350 to 500 calories a day, or an extra pound of fat every 7 to 10 days, without making any other changes.
+So, an extra 10 pounds of muscle will burn approximately 350-500 calories a day, or an extra pound of fat every 7 to 10 days, without making any other changes.

 As you can see, training with weights is an extremely powerful and necessary component of any successful weight loss program.

 However, if your body is not taking in enough water, that water is used for other things, leaving you bloated.
 And the way to get rid of that excess water, believe it or not, is to take in enough water.
-This will rid you of that excess water weigh that bloats you, and begin to help your body run more efficiently and priming it to begin dropping body fat.
+This will rid you of that excess water weight that bloats you, help your body run more efficiently, and prime your body to begin dropping fat.

-Once you begin taking in enough water, your body starts dropping weight, possibly 4 or 5 pounds in the first week.
+Once you begin taking in enough water, your body starts dropping weight, possibly 4-5 pounds in the first week.
 Now, this is mostly water weight.
-However, doing so does optimizes your bodily functions, allowing it to run more efficiently and start burning stored body fat for energy.
+However, doing so optimizes your bodily functions, allowing it to run more efficiently and start burning stored body fat for energy.

-The body needs to heat up this water in order to be able to use it properly and doing so takes energy, i.e., calories.
-You can burn another 50 to 100 calories a day by drinking one half gallon to a gallon of ice cold water per day.
+The body needs to heat up this water in order to be able to use it properly, and doing so takes energy, (i.e., calories).
+You can burn another 50-100 calories a day by drinking one half gallon to a gallon of ice cold water per day.
 It doesn't seem like much.
 However, in addition to all the other benefits of taking in enough water, by drinking ice cold water, you can drop almost a full pound of fat each month, or 12 pounds per year.
 Not too bad, if you ask me.

-Meal Frequency (i.e., the number of meals you eat each day) could be the most important aspect of your nutrition program.
+Meal frequency (the number of meals you eat each day) could be the most important aspect of your nutrition program.
 If you do this right you will build muscle, burn fat, and with a proper resistance training program, be well on your way to achieving the body of your dreams.

 What it is, is sound advice that works.
 Do this correctly, and you will be well on your way to fitness nirvana.
 The thing is, most people know about it, yet few actually follow through with it and put it into action.

 I admit to being one of them.
-I've always been in "good" shape from playing sports, working out with weights and eating right.
-However, I was in "good" shape and not "great" shape because I did things right about 75% of the time.
+I've always been in "good" shape from playing sports, working out with weights, and eating right.
+However, I was in "good" shape and not "great" shape because I did things right about 75 percent of the time.

 I ate 6 meals a day, most of the time.
 I consumed enough protein in each meal, most of the time.
 I worked out and worked out intensely enough, most of the time.
 Why is that, you might wonder.
 Well, I'm glad you asked.
 You see, it takes motivation, persistence, planning, and a little bit of sacrifice.
 Sounds horrible, doesn't it?
 Don't worry, it's not.
 But as I've stated before, nothing worth achieving comes easy.
 Don't get me wrong, it is simple, it's just not easy.
 But it can be pretty painless, if you have the right mindset.